upbasedev/jackrabbit/README.md

 The current version does not delete any messages as it may in the future support replay.

+JackRabbit requires an SSL cert and [LetsEncrypt](https://letsencrypt.org/) is recommended and also requires a DNS A record as `rustls` does not support IPs.

 ### Install

 ``` cargo install jackrabbit ```